Mining industry of Mali: History

 Gold extraction has occurred in Mali from ancient times using simple implements before the modern mechanized system came into practice.
 This activity is traced to the days of monarchy of the Islamic emperors in the country when salt and gold were major Trans-Saharan trade commodities from Timbuktu and Djenné.
-In 2007, it was reported that women and men in approximately equal proportions are associated with artisanal mining.
+In the 1300s, Emperor Mansa Musa I of the Mali Empire particularly profited from gold in the Malian region.
+He became the richest person to have ever lived in large part due to the trade of gold.
+The heart of the Mali Empire was located along the Niger River Basin, making it the intersection of many important trans-Saharan trade routes.
+This allowed Empire Mansa Musa I to control the trade of gold, salt and kola nuts throughout North and West Africa.